 Internet Access by Minors

 The Internet offers nearly unlimited resources for education and personal interests but it also contains material that some parents may feel is unsuitable for minors.
-While the Library’s computers are filtered, it is policy that parents or legal guardians for minors must assume sole responsibility for restricting or monitoring use of the Library’s provided computer workstations for their own children.
+While the Library’s computers are filtered, it is policy that parents or legal guardians for minors must assume sole responsibility for restricting or monitoring use of Library computer workstations for their own children.
 The Library encourages parents, legal guardians, and children to discuss appropriate use of the internet including evaluating online content.